• Skip to main content

 2. Recognition.

-3. challenging work itself.
+3. Challenging work itself.

 4. Advancement.

-5. increased responsibility.
+5. Increased responsibility.

-6. opportunity for growth.
+6. Opportunity for growth.

-Similarities between Maslow and Herzberg Theory
+Difference between Maslow’s and Herzberg’s Theory

 Thus, The motivating factors are roughly equivalent to Maslow’s higher-level needs as shown in the following figure for Herzberg’s Two-Factor Theory.